When will AI replace our jobs?

 Silence your inner critic and unleash creativity

 Miller has served as Head of Brand for Microsoft Advertising and Group Marketing Manager at LinkedIn, among other previous roles.
-He’s currently the senior director for brand marketing at ActiveCampaign in addition to being a self-employed marketing consultant.
-Miller is also a concert photographer and the author of two books with a third on its way.
+He’s currently the head of brand and content at Tyk in addition to being a concert photographer and the author of two marketing books.

 “I feel like my entire career has been built around a creative mindset,” he says.